Unpublished Research Data

 ‘Practically Extinct’ in the Presence of Aggravating Conditions

-Opaque terms and conditions that facilitate deletion or obfuscation; lack of access to web-harvesting; significant lobby interest; change of administration; data resides in single jurisdiction; reputational risk to collecting institution.
+Opaque terms and conditions that facilitate deletion or obfuscation; lack of access to web-harvesting; significant lobby interest; change of administration; data resides in single jurisdiction; reputational risk to collecting institution; uncertainty over IPR or the presence of orphaned works.

 ‘Endangered’ in the Presence of Good Practice